 Scarborough.
 It’s known for a few things; being the first seaside resort for example.
-However, being home to Europes Largest Open Air Theatre and having a pretty amazing list of guests of recent definitely shows that there’s more to the town.
+However, being home to Europes Largest Open Air Theatre and having a pretty amazing list of guests of recent definitely shows that there’s more to the town than some may think.

-Scarborough Open Air Theatre is located on the North Bay, within Northstead Manor Gardens, just a short walk to the beach.
+Scarborough Open Air Theatre is located on the North Bay, within Northstead Manor Gardens, just a short walk to the beach and from the wonderful Peasholm Park.
+More on that here.

 Along with regular local performances and busy summer musicals twice a week, the theatre was also home to “It’s A Knockout” once a week for 11 years.

-Sadly the theatre closed in 1986, after the last musical in 1968 and a last local performance in 1982.
+Sadly the theatre closed in 1986, after the last musical in 1968 and a final local performance in 1982.

 That May, the ‘new look’ Scarborough Open Air Theatre was visited and reopened by The Queen and Duke of Edinburgh.